 One day, a young couple met a young boy who was hungry and had no accommodation.

-Giving is one of the most difficult acts to do because one is divorcing something they have bonded with over time while pursuing it.
-Despite whether what you
+Giving is one of the most difficult act to do because one is divorcing something they have bonded with over time while pursuing it.
+Despite whether

 The law of representation is pivoted on and maintained by giving.
 The law alludes that whatever you give out signify you even in your absence.
 Whenever the receiver looks at the gift, they think of you thus you would have left a piece of you with them as the giver.
 If you give someone a painful experience, whenever they think of pain, the first person to jar on their mind will be you.

 Giving is cultivated by a sense of appreciation by the receiver.
 A lot of times the people we extend ourselves to through giving do not feel any need to show some appreciation since they feel it is the rightful privilege they deserve and it is the giver’s responsibility to always give and care for them.
 They take advantage of givers.
 When we do not show appreciation it saddens the giver and they eventually feel unrecognised and useless because there is no glory of gratitude.
 The givers might stop rendering an aiding hand like they have religiously been doing.

 We ought to cultivate the giver’s heart and create an environment where giving is meaningful to both the receiver and the giver by exhibiting a heart of gratitude.
 Gratitude keeps the soil moist for the seed to be able to germinate and grow strong.
 One seed gives birth to a bountiful harvest.
 An ungrateful soul is a barren soil, nothing grows and blossoms on it.
 For every fruit you eat, utilise the seeds so that you can eat it again tomorrow.